Intelligence Analysis Summer Program

 - Developing background on intelligence topics

-- Using advanced tools in multiple operating system environments
+- Using advanced analytic tools in multiple operating system environments

-- Advanced query techniques within extensive classified and unclassified databases
+- Executing advanced query techniques within extensive classified and unclassified databases

-- Understanding the structure and processes of NSA and the U.S. intelligence community
+- Understanding the structure and processes of NSA and the U.S. IC

 - Conducting independent research and coordinating results with analysts in other disciplines across NSA's intelligence production organizations

-- Preparing and presenting signals intelligence findings to help satisfy executive branch customer requirements
+- Preparing and presenting SIGINT findings to help satisfy customer requirements

 Students are paid a competitive salary commensurate with their education level.